-Employees are given schedules and deadlines.
-Employers set them.
+Employees ARE GIVEN schedules and deadlines.
+Employers SET schedules and deadlines.

 Without a set schedule, you have the freedom to do what you want with your time.
 This is a blessing and a curse.
 It’s easy to allow the day to get away from you without accomplishing anything.